kevin931/PyCytoData/README.md

 exprs.features # The feature/marker names
 ```

-The resulting ``exprs`` is a ``CytoData`` object, which is easy to use.
+The resulting ``exprs`` is a ``PyCytoData`` object, which is easy to use.
 The expression matrix, cell types (if available), and sample index are directly accessible with attributes, and they are all stored as **numpy.array**.
 You can also access some metadata of the object with the following attributes:

 ```python
 exprs.n_cells